Christopher Cerf (producer): Humorous writings

-Cerf also work as an author and satirist.
+Cerf also worked as an author and satirist.
 In 1970, he helped launch the National Lampoon, serving as a Contributing Editor from its first issue until the mid-1970s, and in 1978, he co-conceived and co-edited with Tony Hendra, George Plimpton and Rusty Unger the journalistic parody Not The New York Times.

 The Experts Speak, the "compendium of authoritative misinformation" that Cerf co-authored with Victor Navasky in 1984, has recently been reissued.
 In 1986, Cerf collaborated with National Lampoon colleague Henry Beard on The Pentagon Catalog: Ordinary Products at Extraordinary Prices, which offered readers the historic opportunity to obtain a free hex nut—valued at $2,043 by the McDonnell Douglas Corporation—with every copy they purchased.
 (The book has a die-cut hole in its front cover and first few pages: the book was sold in clear plastic shrink wrap with a steel hex nut inside this hole, slightly less than flush with the cover.
 The shrink wrap displayed the hex nut and prevented it from falling out before the book was purchased.)
 The Official Politically Correct Dictionary, also written with Beard, first appeared in 1992.

-In 2008, to commemorate the fifth anniversary of George W. Bush's victory speech aboard the U. S. S. Lincoln, Cerf again collaborated with Victor Navasky to produce Mission Accomplished! based on America's military presence in Iraq.
+In 2008, to commemorate the fifth anniversary of George W. Bush's victory speech aboard the U. S. S. Lincoln, Cerf again collaborated with Victor Navasky to produce Mission Accomplished!: Or How We Won the War in Iraq based on America's military presence in Iraq.

-Objections to the use of his music to break captive's will
+Objections to the use of his music to break captives' will

 In December 2008, the Associated Press reported that various musicians were coordinating their objections to the use of their music as a technique for softening up captives.

 The songs used were primarily heavy metal, but included songs from Sesame Street.
 The Associated Press reported that Cerf "was horrified to learn songs from the children's TV show were used in interrogations".

 As a consequence, he researched how music is being used for military purposes and published his findings in the documentary movie Songs of War.